ddlamb2000/clairgrid/README.md

 2022 - Prototype using Docker, Go, Go-gin, React and Postgreqsl.
 Adopting Go was great, but React wasn't.
 The code for the UI was a mess.
 The traditional approach as a monolith was a mistake.

-2025 - Prototype using Docker, Go, Kafka, Postgreqsl and Svelte.
+2025 - Encoon (https://github.com/ddlamb2000/encoon).
+Prototype using Docker, Go, Kafka, Postgreqsl and Svelte.
 Adoption an event-based architecture using Kafka.
 Svelte is sweet.

 # Notes for developers